gyz-ai/PRBEN/README.md

 The `codes/` directory contains the core personalized retrieval and answer generation pipelines.
 The `data/` directory stores retrieval corpora, user behavior data, gold annotations, and retrieval outputs.
 The `evaluation/` directory provides both retrieval and generation evaluation scripts, including lexical overlap metrics, personalization consistency metrics, factuality evaluation, and faithfulness scoring.
 Utility scripts such as BM25 index construction are placed under `scripts/`.
+Detailed descriptions, data formats, and usage instructions are provided in the README files inside each subdirectory, allowing users to quickly set up the project and start retrieval and generation evaluation.

 ```text
 PRBEN/